MayaSantor/MayaSantor/README.md

 ## Hi there, I'm Mayara Cortes, but you can call me Maya! 😊 👋

-- 🔭 I’m currently working with requirements analysis and quality testing.
+- 💼 I work in requirements analysis and quality testing, bridging the gap between clients and development teams.
-- 🌱 I’m currently learning about frontend development and user experience.
+- 🌱 I’m currently diving deeper into frontend development and user experience design.
+Feel free to check out some of my projects below!
-- 😄 Pronouns: she/her
+- 😄 Pronouns: she/her.

 <div>
 <a href="https://github.com/MayaSantor">